 When meaningful opportunities and high expectations are combined, many people can acquire a sense of mastery by accomplishing small goals in a step-by-step progression in overcoming adversity.
 Creating a track record of personal progress and modest victories can result in fond memories and big dreams.

 One study discovered that students in more difficult academic programs had significantly lower levels of depression.
 Student assessments of their abilities were a strong predictor of their academic achievement.

-Greater objectives may also serve as a goal and incentive for them, providing them a sense of meaning and purpose in their lives while also fostering optimism.
+Greater objectives may also serve as a goal and incentive for them, providing them with a sense of meaning and purpose in their lives while also fostering optimism.

 So, learn new skills when learning opportunities show up.

 You can also develop resilience by attending resilience training.